VahidehReshadat/Genome-Language-Model/README.md

 **Libraries**
-*library(keras)*: For deep learning *library(stringr)*: For working with strings
+*library(keras)*: For deep learning

+*library(stringr)*: For working with strings

-Sources
+**Sources**
-It contains sources for applying different functions. source("Embedding.R") : For embedding the input source("Partioning.R") : For portioning the data source("Building.R") : For building the neural network model
+It contains the sources for applying different functions. source("Embedding.R") : For embedding the input source("Partioning.R") : For portioning the data source("Building.R") : For building the neural network model